TESTOSTERONE & LOW TESTOSTERONE TOPICS

 Only about 1-2% of testosterone in the male body is unbound, bioavailable or "free testosterone" and therefore, biologically active and able to enter a cell and activate its receptor.

-SHBG (Sex Hormone Binding Globulin) inhibits the function of sex hormones making the bioavailability of sex hormones like testosterone influenced by the level of SHBG.
+SHBG (Sex Hormone Binding Globulin) inhibits the function of sex hormones making the bioavailability of sex hormones like the testosterone steroid hormone influenced by the level of SHBG.

 FSH stands for follicle-stimulating hormone (FSH).
 This hormone is released by the anterior pituitary gland.
 In women, FSH stimulates the hormone estradiol and the production of eggs during the first half of the menstrual cycle.
 In men, FSH stimulates the production of sperm.